Portable 4 element 2m (145 MHz) DL6WU Yagi for SOTA weighing 460 grams (1 lb)

 Driven Element mounting block preparation

 Cut the Driven element (986 mm) in the center for two quater-wave elements each 493 mm long.
-Due to the extra wire soldered to each terminal block, I had to trim 10 mm off each quarter-wave element to bring the resonant frequency up to 145 MHz.
+Due to the extra wire soldered to each terminal connector, I had to trim 10 mm off each quarter-wave element to bring the resonant frequency up to 145 MHz.

 This antenna can be held in your hand while operating a HT.
 For convenience I have shown the antenna mounted to a tripod.
 The combined weight with coax and tripod mount is 460 grams.